RedHatter/NickelHardcover/README.md

 To function, NickelHardcover needs to be configured with an authorization token from your Hardcover.app account.

 1. Visit [hardcover.app/account/api](https://hardcover.app/account/api) and sign in
-2. Copy the contents of the text box starting with “Bearer”
+2. Copy the contents of the text box starting with "Bearer”
 ![Authorization token](https://github.com/RedHatter/NickelHardcover/blob/main/screenshots/authorization_token.png?raw=true)
 3. Connect your Kobo and edit the file `.adds/NickelHardcover/config_example.ini`
-4. On the second line, labeled “authorization”, remove the starting semicolon and paste the token (copied in step 2) after the equals sign
+4. On the second line, labeled "authorization”, remove the starting semicolon and paste the token (copied in step 2) after the equals sign
 5. Modify any other settings to suit your preferences
 6. Save the file as `config.ini`
 7. Eject/disconnect your Kobo